 The RAD line is a 6mm static cord that is made from high modulus polyethylene (also knows as Spectra® or Dyneema®), aramid (a heat resistant synthetic fiber) and polypropylene.
 When compared to 8mm dynamic half ropes which are often used for glacier travel this represents a weight savings of almost 50% (22g/m versus 37-42g/m for 8mm+/- dynamic half ropes), huge right!
 Given it’s small diameter and light weight the RAD line still has a relatively high breaking strength of 12kN (earlier documentation stated 8kN but this was in reference to the testing requirments, the actual strength is 12).
 It is of note that this 12kN strength is dropped to about 6kN as soon as a knot is tied in the line, a force that could be achieved by shock loading the system if not careful given the static nature of the RAD line.

-When we started playing with the RAD system the first thing that we noticed is that there’s no middle mark on the RAD line, not surprising given that high modulus polyethylene and aramid doesn’t dye well.
+When we started playing with the RAD system the first thing that we noticed is that there’s no middle mark on the RAD line.
 However, this can be a bit of pain in the ass when rappelling.
 Speaking of rappelling on the RAD line, we tried a Reverso 4 and a few other tube style belay devices as well as an Italian Hitch (Munter).
 This testing was quite eye-opening.
 We found that there’s not nearly enough friction to use the Reverso 4 or other tube style belay device safely with the typical rappel set-up.
 However, by doubling up on the Attache 3D carabiners at the Reverso 4 the friction is increased to where things were much more reasonable.
 Carabiners with a round cross-section like the Hera didn’t increase the friction nearly as much.
 The Italian Hitch worked very well, using just a single Attache 3D carabiner and two strands of line.
 The takeaway here is that the RAD system requires very specific tools to work properly and substitutions should be carefully thought through.
 Also, because the RAD line is quite thin it can be hard to hang onto when rappelling so a back-up is a good idea.

 It’s hard to compare static and dynamic ropes (which are often used in glacier travel) as dynamic ropes stretch to absorb energy and are not rated by breaking strength.
 So let’s look at the pro’s and con’s of the static RAD line versus a dynamic half rope instead.
 When rappelling or undertaking a rescue a static line is great as there’s very little stretch to pull out the rope making it much more efficient.
 On the down side the force of a fall is not reduced by rope stretch resulting in higher forces in a fall.
 Some research that Petzl has done on this topic indicates that there is a slightly better chance of arresting a crevasse fall with a static rope as the load is more predictable.
 However falls on rock or during a rescue could be catastrophic on a static rope.
 Anyway, what I’m saying is that there are benefits to the static RAD line but that there are also trade-offs to consider.